Grade Levels: 9/10, 11/12

 - Design a bulletin board highlighting the life of Francis Pegahmagabow.

-During the First World War, thousands of Aboriginal people voluntarily enlisted in the Canadian military.
-While the exact enlistment number is unknown, it is estimated that well over 4,000 Aboriginal people served in the Canadian forces during the conflict – about one in three.
-Aboriginal soldiers served in units with other Canadians throughout the Canadian Expeditionary Force.
+During the First World War, thousands of Indigenous people voluntarily enlisted in the Canadian military.
+While the exact enlistment number is unknown, it is estimated that well over 4,000 Indigenous people served in the Canadian forces during the conflict – about one in three.
+Indigenous soldiers served in units with other Canadians throughout the Canadian Expeditionary Force.
 They served in every major theatre of the war and participated in all of the major battles in which Canadian troops fought.
 Hundreds were wounded or lost their lives on foreign battlefields.

 The Lesson Activity